-In part one of our series evaluating the health of your payments program, I borrowed an early detection strategy from the healthcare industry to create a Payment Health Assessment, which addressed payment health from a cost perspective.
-It was designed to identify risk factors that may lead to serious business conditions such as painful overpayment, weak support and high-risk security.
+In our last post, I discussed how we borrowed an early detection strategy from the healthcare industry to create a Payment Health Screening Questionnaire.
+The screening is designed to identify risk factors that may lead to serious business conditions such as painful overpayment, weak support and high risk security.

-Today in part two, we’ll focus on evaluating the service you receive from your payment services provider.
+Part one of the assessment addressed payment health from a cost perspective.
+Today, we’ll focus on the well-being of the service you receive from your payment services provider.

 Poor or inconsistent service appears to be a growing ailment that many merchants experience on a regular basis.
-Depending on your situation and the issue you need to resolve, it can range from causing mild discomfort all the way up to excruciating pain.
+It ranges from causing mild discomfort all the way up to excruciating pain, depending on your situation and the issue you need to resolve.

 Regardless of where you are on the pain scale at this moment, it’s important to periodically assess your service to stay on top of the warning signs indicating that support from your processor is on the decline.

 The following three questions will help you make that assessment.